 Your thermostat is faulty

 When your thermostat is faulty, it is unable to regulate the operations of your cooling system.
-Overheating is not debatable: here your engine will definitely overheat.
+Overheating is not debatable: here your engine will overheat.
 You will have to replace the thermostat to get your cooling system performing again.

 Your diesel injectors are clogged

 If your diesel engine is facing any of these problems, don’t put off going to a mechanic any longer.
-The wait will only make the overheating get worse, and ruin the whole engine.
+The wait will only make the overheating get worse and ruin the whole engine.